lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](image-37.png)

 Go through the connection diaglog and type your UQ credentials.
 Finally you will see connection options including `DL_GPU_Lab (78-336).`  Select this and choose your machine from the list.
 It is best to keep the same machine all the time or you may have to reinstall this software.

+You can find out the name of the machine by searching for **System Information**.

 ## 2. So Let's Get Started on WSL